gtache/scalajs-gradle/README.md

 ## Changelog
+###0.1.2 (in development)
+-Adds support for RhinoJS and PhantomJS
+-Adds options for the linker
 ###0.1.1
 -Adds -PtoExec to input directly what to execute.
 -Linker and Cache are kept alive (should increase speed dramatically).
 Only works with a gradle daemon.